 Major Arterial Functional Class general design standards call for a 130' minimum right-of-way for a four-lane facility, with 160' desirable for six lanes.
-A travel lane width of 12' as specified is
+A travel lane width of 12' as specified is common for existing Major Arterials in the KTMPO region, but Complete Streets and Vision Zero guidance calls for narrowing travel lanes to 11' to slow traffic to speeds that are safer for all road users.

 For divided Major Arterials, a minimum median width of 18" is desirable.
-The median divider can be a permanent feature such as a curb or a raised concrete barrier, or can be landscaped.
+The median divider can be a permanent feature such as a curb or a raised concrete barrier or can be landscaped.
 For landscaped medians, a minimum width of 15" is recommended.
 Typical practice in the KTMPO region has been to install wider grassy medians, with widths of 15' typical for older urban streets such as Ave H in Temple, and 20' to 40' typical for new construction streets in suburban areas such as SH 201 in Killeen and S. 5th Street in Temple.